 Asthma is a chronic disease marked by inflammation of the lung’s airways.
 It’s so common that 18.7 million American adults have it1 Asthma attacks can be scary, since they make it hard to breathe.
 There’s no cure, but asthma can be managed with medication.
-It can also be controlled by avoiding these seven common asthma triggers.
+It can also be controlled by avoiding these nine common asthma triggers.

 1. Cigarette Smoke